forem/forem/README.md

 ## Introduction and Contribution Guideline
 Welcome to the [dev.to](https://dev.to) codebase.
 We are so excited to have you.
 Most importantly, all contributors must abide by the [code of conduct](https://dev.to/code-of-conduct).

-With your help, we can build out the DEV Community platform to be more stable and better serve the users.
-The platform is built on [Ruby on Rails](http://rubyonrails.org/).
+With your help, we can build out the DEV Community platform to be more stable and better serve the community.
+We are a [Ruby on Rails](http://rubyonrails.org/).
 When in doubt, try to do things "The Rails Way", but it is an evolving codebase and we will learn from all new contributions in order to evolve.

-Before we can make the codebase fully open source, we must ensure we discover any possible vulnerabilities that could be exposed by eyes on the code, but in the long run we think that openness can do nothing but help in this way.

 ### How to contribute

 When in doubt, ask!
-We are doing this for the first time and we may not be clear about everything.
-Creating an issue to ask about how to do something in the open is a great decision.
-We will try to create clear issues, but communication is the most important thing and it's hard!
-You may communicate _through_ a pull request.
-It's a fine approach, but it could result in going down the wrong path.
-The earlier we talk about something the better.
+This is a new process and we need to learn from pain points.

 **Refactoring** code, e.g. improving the code without modifying the behavior is an area that can probably be done based on intuition and may not require much communication to be merged.